jefflembeck/ALA-articles/tool-building/outline.md

 default) as a possible parameter.

 4. What do you do when it's done?
 Shipping - How OSS Works
-   A. Once you have cemented an API, use semver
+  * Once you have cemented an API, use semver
-       > Big change?
+    * Big change?
 Screw it, 2.0 now.
-   B. There is weight in shipping, whether we like it or not
+  * There is weight in shipping, whether we like it or not
-       > If people take interest, engage them
+    * If people take interest, engage them
-           - Give keys to those who contribute well, with small PRs that fix single issues - they care
+      * Give keys to those who contribute well, with small PRs that fix single issues - they care
-       > Put together contributing guidelines
+    * Put together contributing guidelines
-           - Sometimes people are jerks, you want to have rules to point to.
+      * Sometimes people are jerks, you want to have rules to point to.
-       > If you are the owner of a famous project that has over 30 PRs, and you're not doing anything about them, close them.
+    * If you are the owner of a famous project that has over 30 PRs, and you're not doing anything about them, close them.
 Inform people.
 They put work into fixing things/adding functionality - don't spurn them.
-   C. Be ready to hand over the keys
+  * Be ready to hand over the keys
-       > It's stressful maintaining something popular, if somebody else loves your project and wants to maintain it, let them.
+    * It's stressful maintaining something popular, if somebody else loves your project and wants to maintain it, let them.
-   D. There is so much love in the community, embrace it.
+  * There is so much love in the community, embrace it.